Urgent Care vs Telehealth for Prescription Refills — Cost, Speed, and When Each Makes Sense

 Wait / intake 1–3 hours 15-min intake form

-Prescription to pharmacy Sent at end of visit Sent when NP approves
+Prescription to pharmacy Sent at end of visit Sent when clinician approves

-The common assumption — that urgent care is "faster because it's in-person" — doesn't hold up when you run the clock honestly.
-The drive, the waiting room, the intake paperwork, the vitals, and the eventual 10-minute encounter adds up.
-An async telehealth refill is usually faster even on a good urgent care day.
+The common assumption — that urgent care is "faster because it's in-person" — doesn't always hold up when you run the clock honestly.
+The drive, the waiting room, the intake paperwork, the vitals, and the eventual short encounter all add time.
+An online refill can be more convenient when the medication is stable and the request fits telehealth review.

 Provider quality — what actually matters